ptarmiganlabs/butler-sheet-icons/README.md

 ![Create thumbnails in QS Cloud](./docs/img/qscloud-create-thumbnails-winssrv2016-ps-1.png "Create thumbnails in QS Cloud")

+PowerShell is quite flexible when it comes to environment variables, using the $Env scope all parameters could be stored in environment variables:

+`.\butler-sheet-icons.exe qscloud create-sheet-thumbnails --tenanturl $env:BSI_CLOUD_TENANT_URL --apikey $env:BSI_CLOUD_API_KEY --logonuserid $env:BSI_CLOUD_LOGON_USERID --logonpwd $env:BSI_CLOUD_LOGON_PWD --collectionid $env:BSI_CLOUD_COLLECTION_ID --headless true --includesheetpart 2 --appid "$env:BSI_CLOUD_APP_ID" --pagewait 10`

+The result would be the same as in the first example.

 ## QS Cloud, list all available collections

 Here we're showing the collections in a table, but it's also possible to get them as JSON.